RocketRace/setver/README.md

 - `{{{}{}}{}}`

 The **initial version set** of a project should be `{}`.
 This is analogous to a "version zero" in other less elegant versioning schemes (gross).

+For all the mathematicians in the room, SetVer uses ZF as its model of set theory.
+The use of Choice is undefined behavior and can evoke nasal demons (but can also do your laundry).

 ## Version Comparison